helloturbine/turbine-docs/docs/records/purchase_orders.md

 2. Enter the price, quantity, Turbine SKU or component, and Node and hit the "Add" button.

 Note that once a PO has been fully or partially received it is no longer editable, so a PO can only be edited until items have been completely received.

+## How to add other charges to a PO

+1. Scroll to the bottom of a PO and select the "Add Charge" button.

+2. Enter the Name, Charge, Type, and Allocation and hit the "Add" button.

 ## How to download POs and PO line items from the PO index screen